-Seattle Parks and Recreation has opened 20 of its wading pools for summer on various days starting on June 24, 2023.
+Seattle Parks and Recreation will open 20 of its wading pools for summer on various days starting on June 24, 2023.
 Due to a shortage of wading pool attendants, the days and hours each wading pools is open vary by location, so be sure to check the city of Seattle website to make sure your destination is open on the day you want to go.

 Weather-wise, Seattle wading pools — and spray parks — operate when the day’s forecast calls for the temperature to be at least 70 degrees — without rain.
 For daily status updates, call the wading pool hotline (after 9:30 a.m. each day) at 206-684-7796 or check the Seattle wading pool Facebook page.